AgentMC/Sao19/Translate/En/Part6.md

 "……Yes"

-Ronnie answered realizing that each time he tried to forget, that fundamental anxiety was waking him up like everlasting waves.
+Ronye answered realizing that each time he tried to forget, that fundamental anxiety was waking him up like everlasting waves.

 It didn’t take long though before Kirito continued in a normal way.